brianmcananey/milestone-1-project/TESTING.md

 I asked a number of friends both inside and outside of the Code Institute community for feedback on my project.
 The feedback on the website and documentation was positive.

-It was suggested that I could add additional events/companies onto the page, for example, advertising sports or wildlife excursion.
-I decided not to add these as it felt like too late in the project, but I did add it into my README.md as a possible future features.
+It was suggested that I could add additional events/companies onto the page, for example, advertising sports or wildlife excursions.
+I decided not to add these as it felt like too late in the project, but I did add it into my README.md as a possible future feature.

 # Bugs